wsuh60/nlp_jeopardy/README.md

 # Next Steps

 I want to scrape the Jeopardy archive website myself to get the most up-to-date dataset and train the Doc2Vec model again with a larger corpus.

+Also, I wish to use non-negative matrix factorization (NMF) to see what keywords belong to each topic.
+This could help aspiring contestants study by using keywords as hints.

 # Directory